-The Astro AA360 was originally announced in May 2017 after autonomous flights had been conducted, under the company and vehicle name, “Passenger Drone.”
+The Astro Elroy was originally announced in July 2017 after autonomous flights had been conducted, under the company and vehicle name, “Passenger Drone.”
 According to the announcement, the aircraft commenced flight testing in early May 2017 and then spent several months performing intensive testing with different simulated payload weights, simulated engine failures and different control modes.
 In August 2017, the first manned flights with passengers aboard took place.
 Photos of the aircraft show versions with landing gear and skids.
-The company was originally based in Switzerland.
+The company was originally based in Europe.